jaissica/learn-node/README.md

 **For you to do**:
 1. Run the script "eventloop/poll_timer.js".
-Explain the order of execution in terms of the messages you see in the console.
+Explain the order of execution in terms of the messages you see in the console. someAsyncOperation
+101ms have passed since I was scheduled
 2. Change "Date.now() - startCallback < 10" in line 21 to "Date.now() - startCallback < 150".
 Will the order of execution change?
+someAsyncOperation
+150ms have passed since I was scheduled
 3. Set timeout to 0.
-Will the order of execution change?
+Will the order of execution change? someAsyncOperation
+151ms have passed since I was scheduled

 **For you to do**:
 1. Run the script in "eventloop/immediate.js".
 What order of execution do you see in terms of the messages being logged.